nodejs/evangelism/weekly-updates/weekly-update.2015-07-03.md

 * **v8**: Fixed an out-of-band write in utf8 decoder. **This is an important security update** as it can be used to cause a denial of service attack.
 * **openssl**: Upgrade to 1.0.2b and 1.0.2c, introduces DHE man-in-the-middle protection (Logjam) and fixes malformed ECParameters causing infinite loop (CVE-2015-1788).
 See the [security advisory](https://www.openssl.org/news/secadv_20150611.txt) for full details.
 (Shigeki Ohtsu) [#1950](https://github.com/nodejs/io.js/pull/1950) [#1958](https://github.com/nodejs/io.js/pull/1958)
 * **build**:
-  - Added support for compiling with Microsoft Visual C++ 2015
+  * Added support for compiling with Microsoft Visual C++ 2015
-  - Started building and distributing headers-only tarballs along with binaries
+  * Started building and distributing headers*only tarballs along with binaries

 #### 2.3.2